 Epilepsy is a brain disorder involving repeated, spontaneous seizures of any type.
-Seizures (“fits,” convulsions) are episodes of disturbed brain function that cause changes in attention or behavior.
+Seizures (“fits,” convulsions) are episodes of disturbed brain function that cause changes in attention or behaviour.
 They are caused by abnormally excited electrical signals in the brain.

 Classification